 "Sexual abuse" means any contact or interaction with a child in which the child is being used for the sexual stimulation of the perpetrator, the child or another person.
-Sexual abuse shall include allowing, permitting or encouraging a child to engage in the sale of sexual relations or commercial sexual exploitation of a child, or to be photographed, filmed or depicted in pornographic material.
-Sexual abuse also shall include allowing, permitting or encouraging a child to engage in aggravated human trafficking, as defined in K.S.A.
-21-5426-b, if committed in whole or in part for the purpose of the sexual gratification of the offender or another.
+Sexual abuse shall include, but is not limited to, allowing, permitting or encouraging a child to:

+(1) Be photographed, filmed or depicted in pornographic material; or

+(2) be subjected to aggravated human trafficking, as defined in K.S.A.
+21-5426(b), and amendments thereto, if committed in whole or in part for the purpose of the sexual gratification of the offender or another, or be subjected to an act that would constitute conduct proscribed by article 55 of chapter 21 of the Kansas Statutes Annotated or K.S.A.
+21-6419 or 21-6422,